learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 # Statsmodels for multiple linear regression

-This lecture will be more of a code-along, where we will walk through a multiple linear regression model using both Statsmodels and Scikit-Learn.
+This lecture will be more of a code-along, where you'll walk through a multiple linear regression model using both Statsmodels and Scikit-Learn.

-Remember that we introduced single linear regression before, which is known as ordinary least squares.
+Recall the initial regression model presented.
 It determines a line of best fit by minimizing the sum of squares of the errors between the models predictions and the actual data.
 In algebra and statistics classes, this is often limited to the simple 2 variable case of $y=mx+b$, but this process can be generalized to use multiple predictive variables.

 ## Auto-mpg data

-The code below reiterates the steps we've taken before: we've created dummies for our categorical variables and have log-transformed some of our continuous predictors.
+The code below reiterates the steps you've seen before:
+* creating dummy variables for each categorical feature
+* log-transforming select continuous predictors

 ```python